Why should I pursue a second major in studio art/design?

 How will I manage the studio classes?

-Most studios meet twice a week, for three hours each meeting.
-This is because of the time required to learn and use equipment, conduct critiques, and make work.
-Students are generally expected to work outside of class for as many hours as they are in class, similar to classes in other schools and departments.
-There are some studio courses that meet for fewer hours each week, which can be helpful to mix in with studios that meet for longer.
-Art and design professors are understanding of the nature of your workload, and will generally help you manage your workload according to your goals.
+Most studios meet for three hours twice a week conduct critiques, make work, and to learn and use equipment.
+Students are generally expected to work outside of class for as many hours as they are in class, similar to courses in other schools and departments.
+Art and design professors are understanding of the nature of your workload, and will help you manage your workload according to your goals.

 What classes are required?
 How many credits?